 What Is a Design Pattern (DP)

 The DPs posted to this forum will usually include a complete solution as an example implementation of the DP.
 But do not assume that the DP is only applicable in that specific example context.
+A DP is generic and should apply to a number of situations.

 What a Design Pattern Is Not